top of page

 What to Know Before I Participate?

-• To receive your Certificate of Completion, you are required to complete two satisfactory REM/Design models: the original house model and the improved house model.
+• To receive your Certificate of Completion, you are required to complete two satisfactory REM models within a month of taking the course: the original house model and the improved house model.
+It is expected that students will need to make corrections and submit their models more than one time.

-• To receive your Certificate of Qualification, you will need to pass a 4-hour exam proctored by OHCS T &TA Coordinator.
+• To receive your Certificate of Qualification, you will need to pass a 4-hour exam proctored by OHCS’s Weatherization Training & Technical Assistance Coordinator.

 • An internet connection – broadband wired or wireless- with a minimum bandwidth of 1.0Mbps/600kbps (up/down)